Table of Contents

 My hysterectomy was due to stage 3 borderline ovarian cancer cells found across my womb, ovaries, cervix and omentum.
 So as much as I did feel devastated and upset, I was also happy it was found when it was.

 For some women with painful conditions such as endo, it can be a huge relief to hear you are having this op.

 What type of surgery did you have?

 I had my surgery done via keyhole which I was very relieved about as it is a relatively less risky procedure as compared to open abdominal hysterectomy with less blood loss, shorter hospital stay, smaller incision, and many other advantages to a painful long surgery.
-I have had open stomach surgery before and the recovery is tough.
+I have had open stomach surgery before and the recovery is tough, you can read a little more about my recovery from a laparotomy here.
 Whereas with keyhole I have been back on my feet after just a few days.